User Guide

 - Supabase owns durable request, job, automation, and feed state.

-- The Oracle CVM handles request/response oracle, compute, and NeoDID execution for both mainnet and testnet.
+- The Oracle CVM handles built-in fetch/query, compute, and NeoDID execution for both mainnet and testnet.

-- The DataFeed CVM is isolated so continuous market-data publication is not blocked by interactive workloads.
+- The DataFeed CVM is isolated so continuous shared resource publication is not blocked by interactive workloads.

 Important production rule:

-- End users should use Oracle and Compute through the on-chain Morpheus Oracle contracts plus callback fulfillment.
+- End users should use Oracle and Compute through the on-chain Morpheus kernel contract plus async fulfillment.

-- End users should use NeoDID bind / action / recovery flows through the on-chain Morpheus Oracle contracts plus callback fulfillment.
+- End users should use NeoDID bind / action / recovery flows through the same shared kernel contract.

 - The direct HTTP routes in this guide are for local development, operator workflows, and payload debugging.

 - sync is operator-only.
-User contracts read synchronized on-chain feed records directly.
+User contracts read synchronized on-chain shared resource records directly.

 - Each request currently costs -equivalent.